Detailed Bio

 WHEN WERE … “DEN & GLENN TOGETHER AGAIN” … in the PAST?

-2023: I found … A TAPE FROM 1969 … of a couple of songs done at a gig of a reunited “Pilgrims”.
+2023: I found … A TAPE FROM 1969 … of a couple of songs done at a gig of a reunited “Pilgrims“.
 Who?
 One of Dennis’ early bands made up of fellow childhood chums drummer Ron Harkai, guitarist Glenn Schwartz and bassist Pete Dragas.
 (RH, GS and PD are now of Blessed Memory).
-They had an offer to be the “first white band signed to Motown”.
-That contract went unsigned.
-Why?
-It wasn’t meant to be … because military duty trumped musical duty.
-A draft notice was served on guitarist Schwartz … the Air Force got drummer Ron … bandleader Dennis ended up in the Ohio National Guard, (more about that later).
-Bassist Pete Dragas was deferred.

-BTW: I found some very interesting info from an even earlier time … in that ‘hood.
+BTW: I found some very interesting info … from an even earlier time … about that ‘hood.
 It had to do with Dennis’ family tree on the Weill side.
-Those branches of the-extended-mishpocha-type include Groucho Marx … and other Vaudevillians.
+Those branches of the-extended-mishpocha-type include Groucho Marx … and some other Vaudevillians.
 Perhaps that is why Dennis was drawn … to that ever-entertaining-area … and wanted to do gigs there, too.
 Google … “Cleveland’s E. 105 & Euclid”.
-Also look up “Carlo Wolff’s Invisible Soul”.
-He has historical fun info on his Facebook page, too.
-(I wish I had taken more pics … but I should be grateful I was given the wherewithal … to capture on cassette … these few tracks?)

-Speaking of capturing Den & Glenn Together Again … Look up on You Tube … to see and hear … the guys when they performed as “The Schwartz Brothers” band … (with Dennis guesting … hence the D & G together again theme).
+Look up on You Tube … to see and hear … the guys when they performed as “The Schwartz Brothers” band … (with Dennis guesting … hence the D & G together again theme).
 The group consisted of Glenn’s brother Gene Schwartz aka Geno and Paul O’Brien on drums.
 DC, GGS, GS playing together again was special indeed, to say the least.
 Those reunion gigs seemed to take everyone … to a higher place.
 Just ask those olde loyal followers of SB band and the following club owners … Mike’s Barn owner Michael Yates, Beachland Ballroom & Tavern owner Cindy Barber, along with Major Hoopples.

 The Kid Who Wouldn’t Take No From The Man Who Knows

-When as a teenager Dennis first heard BO DIDDLEY, little did he know that he would not only meet Bo but also that BO WOULD BECOME HIS FIRST GUITAR TEACHER.
+When as a teenager Dennis first heard BO DIDDLEY, little did he know he would not only meet Bo … but … also that BO WOULD BECOME HIS FIRST GUITAR TEACHER.
 That unique lead-and-rhythm timing technique Bo based on a hambone rhyme “shave and a haircut…two bits” (Da Da Da Da Da pause Da Da) intrigued Dennis-the-pianist.
 Wanting to play that syncopated style; he wanted to learn guitar.
 But, how?

 While attending Miami University, Dennis would steal away nightly to catch Bo’s act at SPATZ SHOW BAR in Hamilton, Ohio.
 Bo noticed him , the only person NOT of color, (it WAS 1959) sitting front and center studying Bo’s hands.
 After a few nights he invited him backstage.
 He challenged Dennis saying, “FIGURED IT OUT YET?
 I’LL SHOW YOU BUT ONCE.
 LEARN IT RIGHT!”
 Bo’d even LOAN HIM THAT FAMOUS “SQUARE”GRETSCH GUITAR for overnight practice.(Last year, owners of Spatz Showbar got back in touch with Dennis.
 You can read more about that later in this article.)